-- Should I grant options or issue shares of stock?
+Should I grant stock options or shares of stock?

 The short answer is yes, an LLC can grant nonstatutory options but not incentive options.
 LLCs can also take advantage of a type of equity, unique to LLCs taxed as partnerships, called “profits interests.”
-Here is a great article on “What is a Profits Interest?"
+For a more in-depth article on this particular question, please check out this article.

 No. By “equity,” are you referring to options or shares of common stock?
 What are the vesting terms?
 What is the current value of your company and what is the strike price?
-Does 5% refer to percentage ownership on an issued and outstanding basis or a fully diluted basis?
 Is there acceleration?
-These are just a few of the follow-up questions I might ask you.
+Is there already some written documentation with the intended recipient that describes such promise?
+These are just a few of the follow-up questions I would ask you.

-- Will the recipient be subject to dilution?
+Will the service provider be subject to dilution?

-Unless there’s a contractual agreement stating otherwise (which would be extremely uncommon, especially with respect to a service provider), then yes, the 1% grant is subject to dilution.
+Unless there’s a contractual agreement stating otherwise (which would be extremely uncommon, especially with respect to a service provider), then yes, an equity grant is subject to dilution.
 The board of directors can always decide at a later time to issue the service provider more equity.

-- Should the options or shares of stock be subject to vesting?
+Should the stock options or shares of stock be subject to vesting?

 Generally, yes.
-If shares of stock are fully-vested at the time of grant, then I would worry about a situation where the service provider leaves the company early on and yet retains full ownership.
-There’s a similar concern with respect to fully-vested options; however, there would be a post-termination exercise period (typically, three months), after which the option holder would lose his or her options if unexercised during such period.
-That said, I still advise that options be subject to vesting.
+If options or shares of stock are fully-vested at the time of grant, then I would worry about a situation where the service provider leaves the company early on and yet retains full ownership.
+With stock options, there is a post-termination exercise period (typically, three months but can be longer if granting a nonstatutory stock option), after which the option holder would lose his or her options if unexercised during such period.

-- How many options or shares should I award?
+How many stock options or shares of stock should I award?